mahfuzsust/mahfuzsust.github.io/source/_posts/collaborative-editor.md

 categories:
   - System design
 ---
 A text editor can be a real game changer when it's equipped with the functionality of collaborative editing.
-There are so many tools out there providing such features with great excelence such as Google Doc, Microsoft word etc.
+There are so many tools out there providing such features with great excellence such as Google Doc, Microsoft word etc.

 I planned to design and develop such a system which can handle basic text editing and can scale on need.
-So I tried developing a POC which can handle realtime editing and went through some ideas to make this solution scalable.
+So I tried developing a POC(Proof of concept) which can handle real-time editing and went through some ideas to make this solution scalable.

 Obviously, there are scopes for improvement and please share your ideas which will give better insights.